Jaisak

 Jaisak is a village located in Mandi Bahauddin District in the Punjab province of Pakistan, Jaisak is situated 16 km east of the city of Mandi Bahauddin, 11 km north of the city of Phalia and 17.5 km south of the town of Chillianwala.
 Rasul-Qadir Abad Link Canal, a major water canal, flows near the village.
 The village was a significant Sikh settlement before 1947, hosting Gurdwara Kair Sahib as a central religious site.

 Jaisak, previously known as Jaisukhwala (Jaisuk), has a rich historical background tied to the Sikhs and Partition of India and the Punjab region.
 The name "Jai Sukh Wala" is believed to derive from local linguistic or cultural origins, possibly indicating prosperity or peace ("Jai" meaning victory or glory, and "Sukh" meaning peace or happiness).

 Gurdwara Kair Sahib

 Gurdwara Kair Sahib is a historic Sikh Gurdwara located in Jaisak Village.
 It commemorates the visit of Guru Nanak Dev Ji, the founder of Sikhism, and is a significant religious and historical site associated with his teachings.
 Built during the reign of Maharaja Ranjit Singh in the early 19th century, the gurdwara features a three-story structure and two sarovars (tanks), one designated for women.
+However, it is now in a critical state due to lack of refurbishment.